Juliet (Robin Gibb song)

-"Juliet" is a 1983 single by British singer-songwriter Robin Gibb, from his second solo album How Old Are You?.
+"Juliet" is a 1983 single by Australian singer-songwriter Robin Gibb, from his second solo album How Old Are You?.
 The song was a huge hit in various countries in Europe, hitting the No. 1 spot in Germany, Italy, and Switzerland and peaking at No. 2 in Austria.
 In addition, the single was certified gold by the German Bundesverband Musikindustrie in 1983.
 A music video was also made for this song.